Carrie Murray Nature Center

 Carrie Murray Nature Center (CMNC) is operated by Baltimore City Recreation and Parks.
 CMNC offers environmental education programs for children, families, and adults as Baltimore City's only nature center.
 A native live animal collection, outdoor bird aviary, and indoor exhibits are features of the center, which is nestled in the expansive and historic Gwynns Falls/Leakin Park, the largest urban forested park east of the Mississippi River.

 The nature center serves an estimated 30,000 visitors annually, including individuals and families as well as groups from schools, faith-based groups, recreation centers, and camps.
-During the school year, the nature center offers field trips and outreach programs for students of all ages, including the Wild Haven forest immersion program for preschool-age children.
-They also offer summer camps, public programs, special events, and volunteer opportunities.
+During the school year, the nature center offers field trips and outreach programs for students of all ages, including the Forest Preschool at Carrie Murray Nature Center, a forest immersion program for preschool-age children.
+The nature center also offers summer camps, public programs, special events, and volunteer opportunities.